 Expectant parents have lots of questions and often enter an adoption process with little or no information about the adoption process or adoption options.
 It is important to know that you can ask these questions without fear or pressure.

 Here at Adoption O.N.E., we welcome your questions about the adoption process and open adoption.
 We also welcome the opportunity to discuss your particular situation and, if you are hoping to parent your child, refer you to governmental and community services that assist single parents.

-When you have selected Adoption O.N.E. to facilitate an adoption for your child, we will provide you with an adoption practitioner located in or near your area.
+When you have selected Adoption O.N.E. to facilitate an adoption for your child, we will provide you with an adoption practitioner located in your part of Ontario.
 This adoption worker, who will not pressure or sway your decision, will continue to provide you with more information about adoption options and counselling throughout the adoption process.
 The birth parent counsellor will also gather information about you, the birth mother, the birth father (if known) and your families, such as social and medical history information.
 This information is important for your child to have a sense of who you are, and what sort of medical or genetic background run in the family.